Prevention and Wellness Tips

 If left untreated for, the risk of long-term injury and chronic pain can increase with age and may require surgery, extensive rehabilitation, and physical therapy.

-The rehabilitation medicine staff at Mount Sinai is here to help you avoid injuries that might prevent you from enjoying your normal, daily activities and to help you manage any current pain you may already have.
+The Rehabilitation Center staff at Mount Sinai is here to help you avoid injuries that might prevent you from enjoying your normal, daily activities and to help you manage any current pain you may already have.
 We will provide more information and techniques you can use to maintain healthy daily activities as we work with you.
 Please contact us to make an appointment if you require additional help.

 Preventing Traumatic Brain Injury

 The Centers for Disease Control (CDC) and New York Department of Health Statistics make it clear that the most effective way to prevent a traumatic brain injury (TBI) is to avoid dangerous situations that can cause harm to the head.